CattoYT/ValorantCommsBot/README.md

 As of writing, Python 3.13 isn't out, but will be within the year.
 I plan on migrating quickly due to the lack of the GIL, which will significantly improve this app's performance currently.
 This is mainly to clean up the shitty multiprcessing code i've written, and will hopefully be faster when starting up different modules such as the EnemyManager.
 When this happens, it will definitely take a massive refactor tho lol

+Fun note: Google colab doesn't seem to allow me to change the save directory when exporting ipynbs
+A lot of ipynbs will be in the root directory for now, but they will be moved eventually (they wont probably)

 # Setup:

 Run the following (ideally in a venv):